 Your bedroom needs to be the most relaxing room in your home.
 Even if space is not on your side, you can still get creative with the furniture setup and the organization of your belongings to turn your bedroom into a functional yet pleasing room.
-Here are some ideas to help you maximize storage in your bedroom:
+Here are some storage ideas for your small bedroom:

 1. Consider a Murphy bed